INPP Ltd

 2000 – 2025 Sally Goddard Blythe MSc.

-In addition to thirty-seven years of private practise and developing the INPP programme for schools, Sally has led the standardising of training content throughout the world.
+In addition to thirty-seven years of private practice and developing the INPP programme for schools, Sally has led the standardising of training content throughout the world.

-Contact information to enquire about INPP training offered Internationally
+For contact information to enquire about INPP training offered Internationally:

 She is the author of eight books on child development – Books by Sally Goddard Blythe